 - How much can I afford to spend on clothing this pregnancy?

 - How many different types of clothing do I need?
 Casual, professional, exercise, etc… (I’ve survived with a lot less variety during the pregnancies I was staying home compared to when I was working a professional job.)

 Why minimalist?
-You can get through a pregnancy with a LOT less clothing than maternity clothing stores would have you think.
-You don’t need maternity versions of your entire wardrobe.
+You can get through a pregnancy with a LOT less clothing than the Motherhood Maternity Clothing Store would have you think.
+You don’t need the maternity version of every piece in your entire wardrobe.